drenchoman/express_members_only/README.md

 ## Assignment
 > Create an exclusive clubhouse where members can write anonymous posts.
 Inside the clubhouse, members can see who the author of a post is, but outside they can only see the message and wonder who wrote it.

+## Learnings
 >This project was an opportunity to develop authentication skills and to show unique Views based on User's privileges.

+>I now have a clearer understanding of how Authentication works in the Backend and the importance of hashing and salting when storing User passwords.
+This process is critical for safety and provides a more secure way to store Users passwords incase of a database breach.

+>In future projects I want to explore using OAuth authentication methods provided by Passportjs

 ## Built using
 * Node/Express